-P-CAP is a student-initiated legal services project (SLP) whose primary purpose is to train Berkeley Law students to assist incarcerated people with the parole process.
-Students will meet with their clients, prepare them for their parole board hearing, and help represent them at that hearing.
+P-CAP is a student-initiated legal services project (SLP) with the primary purpose of training Berkeley Law students to assist incarcerated people with the parole process.
+Students will meet with their clients, prepare them for their parole board hearing through a trauma-informed process, and help represent them at that hearing.

-P-CAP’s mission is to help secure the freedom of people who may spend the rest of their lives in prison, even if they pose no threat to society.
+P-CAP’s mission is to help secure the freedom of people who may spend the rest of their lives in prison.
+In the United States, the carceral system funnels people (the majority of whom are Black and Brown) into prison, and yet provides few opportunities for people to return home.
+The parole process is subjective and discretionary.
 Indigent incarcerated clients regularly receive inadequate representation from board-appointed attorneys.
-Support from P-CAP’s student volunteers helps ensure that clients are well-prepared and have a fair chance at their hearing.
+Support from P-CAP’s student volunteers helps ensure that clients are well-prepared and have a fairer chance at their hearing.
+Further, through P-CAP’s trauma-informed advocacy, students work alongside their clients to create space for processing and healing within the parole process.

 Supervision: P-CAP students are supervised by attorneys at UnCommon Law.